-Note that while the VM owns the keyboard, some key sequences, such as Alt-Tab, will no longer be seen by the host, but will go to the guest instead.
-After you press the Host key to reenable the host keyboard, all key presses will go through the host again, so that sequences such as Alt-Tab will no longer reach the guest.
+Note that while the VM owns the keyboard, some key sequences, such as Alt+Tab, will no longer be seen by the host, but will go to the guest instead.
+After you press the Host key to reenable the host keyboard, all key presses will go through the host again, so that sequences such as Alt+Tab will no longer reach the guest.
 For technical reasons it may not be possible for the VM to get all keyboard input even when it does own the keyboard.
-Examples of this are the Ctrl-Alt-Del sequence on Windows hosts or single keys grabbed by other applications on X11 hosts like the GNOME desktop's "Control key highlights mouse pointer" functionality.
+Examples of this are the Ctrl+Alt+Del sequence on Windows hosts or single keys grabbed by other applications on X11 hosts such as the GNOME desktop Locate Pointer feature.